 The Bottom Line

 The IRS 60-day rule for IRA rollovers can give you some leeway when taking an indirect rollover from a retirement account.
 But it’s important to understand how the rule works and avoid mistakes and also why timing matters if you’re considering using a short-term rollover for a loan.
 The IRS does permit exceptions in certain situations if you missed the deadline because of circumstances beyond your control.
 Just be sure to pursue such exceptions as the IRS mandates.

 Tips for Retirement Planning

 - Consider talking to a financial advisor about the pros and cons of 60-day rollovers and whether it’s a strategy you should use if you need money in the near term.
-If you don’t have a financial advisor yet, SmartAsset’s financial advisor matching tool can help.
-You can get personalized advisor recommendations online and it only takes a few minutes.
-If you’re ready, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Use SmartAsset’s tax return calculator to see how your income, withholdings, deductions and credits impact your tax refund or balance due amount.